Trinyon/Trinyon.github.io/Docker Install and WordPress Setup.md

 ```
 docker compose version
 ```
-It showed my version of docker compose so it worked for me \
+It showed my version of docker compose so it worked for me which meant the installation of Docker Compose was successful
 ## WordPress Setup
 Next I needed to Dockerize an app \
 I chose to use WordPress since this is my first time using docker \